-One important outcome of this experiment is, that the magnitude and shape of the drift directly depends on the purity of the used BCG.
-The drift caused by purified TCI BCG is reduced by 0.0124 μmol kg-1 per measurement with respect to unpurified TCI BCG.
-This indicates that the drift of the system must be primarily caused by impurities of the BCG indicator and not by the indicator itself as hypothesized in our previous study (Seelmann et al., 2019).
+our previous study (Seelmann et al., 2019).
 However, there is still a remaining small drift component even with the most pure TCI BCG.
 Hence, BCG purification appears to significantly reduce but not completely eliminate the observed system drift.
 For resetting the drift, a flush with ethanol or isopropyl alcohol removes any impurity deposits in the optical pathway caused by the indicator dye.
-The frequency of these cleanings during long-term deployments can be reduced by using purer dye.
-But finally, the user of the CONTROS HydroFIA[®] TA analyzer decides the cleaning interval as its frequency depends on the certain application of the system and how often measurements are conducted.
-Furthermore, there is a dependency on the measured water matrix as well, e.g. high turbidity coastal water requires more often cleanings than open ocean water.
+The frequency of these cleaning steps during long-term deployments can be reduced by using purer dye.
+But finally, the user of the CON-TROS HydroFIA[®] TA analyzer decides the cleaning interval as its frequency depends on the specific application of the system and how often measurements are conducted.
+Furthermore, there is a dependency on the measured water matrix as well, e.g., high turbidity coastal water requires more frequent cleaning than open ocean water.
 We can only make recommendations based on our experiences with the analyzer.
-During our field deployments of the analyzer (not part of this study), we ran a cleaning procedure using ethanol right before a new "calibration" of the system with CRM.
-As our analyzer measured around 1000 $A{\rm T}$ values per month, we carried out an ethanol flush with a subsequent calibration on monthly basis.
-We also experienced that the subsequent drift correction is entirely manageable up to a maximum $\Delta A{\rm T}$ of approximately 30 μ mol kg-1 (as observed during our field deployments, not part of this study).
-This $\Delta A{\rm T,max}$ can be used as a guidance for determining the cleaning frequency.
+During our field deployments of the analyzer (not part of this study), we ran a cleaning procedure using ethanol right before a new calibration of the system with CRM.
+As our analyzer measured around 1000 A_T values per month, we carried out an ethanol flush with a subsequent calibration on a monthly basis.
+We also experienced that the subsequent drift correction is entirely manageable up to a maximum ΔA_T of approximately 30 μmol kg-1 (as observed during our field deployments, not part of this study).
+This $\Delta A{T,max}$ can be used as a guidance for determining the cleaning frequency.

 Another important outcome is that the shape of the drift differed with the amount of impurities.
-Below a certain purity grade (between 93.2 % and 98.1 %), the drift behavior appears to change from linear to non-linear.
-However, for unattended long-term installations of the CONTROS HydroFIA® TA analyzer it is highly preferable to have a linear drift.
-Under this condition, the correction during the post-processing of the data is easier and the necessary reference measurements can be reduced to a pre-and post-deployment measurement.
-Furthermore, the upper limit of the analyzer's working range will be reached faster with a non-linear increase of the $A{\rm T}$ values per measurement.
-Hence, there is the risk, that the measured $A{\rm T}$ values are rendered useless towards the end of a long-term deployment.
+Below a certain purity grade (between 93.2 % and 98.1 %), the drift behavior appears to change from linear to nonlinear.
+However, for unattended long-term installations of the CONTROS HydroFIA[®] TA analyzer, it is highly preferable to have a linear drift.
+Under this condition, the correction during the postprocessing of the data is easier and the necessary reference measurements can be reduced to a pre- and post-deployment measurement.
+Furthermore, the upper limit of the analyzer's working range will be reached faster with a nonlinear increase of the A_T values per measurement.
+Hence, there is the risk that the measured A_T values are rendered useless towards the end of a long-term deployment.

-Due to the nearly similar drift behavior of Acros Organics and Alfa Aesar BCG, we also hypothesize that the observed non-linear behavior was mainly caused by the impurity with the retention time around 58 min, which is only present in BCG from Acros Organics, Carl Roth, and Alfa Aesar.
+Due to the nearly similar drift behavior of Acros Organics and Alfa Aesar BCG, we also hypothesize that the observed nonlinear behavior was mainly caused by the impurity with the retention time around 58 min, which is only present in BCG from Acros Organics, Carl Roth, and Alfa Aesar.
 Additional tests with the Carl Roth indicator supported the hypothesis (results not shown).
-This certain impurity might be a molecule with a higher adsorption tendency to the glass wall of the cuvette compared to other impurities.
+This specific impurity might be a molecule with a higher adsorption tendency to the glass wall of the cuvette compared to other impurities.
 If the used indicator dye contains this impurity type, the magnitude and shape of the drift is mainly driven by the presence of this molecule than by the BCG purity itself.
 As a consequence, the usage of BCG indicators containing this impurity should be avoided especially during long-term deployments.

-Additional to the impacts on the drift, we also experienced, that the frequency of system cleanings has to be increased when using BCG with low purity.
+In addition to the impacts on the drift, we also noticed that the frequency of system cleaning steps had to be increased when using BCG with low purity.
 For unattended long-term deployments, this must be taken into account.